Know The Facts

 Attraction to underage youth typically involves feelings of both romantic affection and desire for friendship (Howells, 1981; Ingram, 1981; Li, 1990b; Sandfort, 1987; Wilson & Cox, 1983).
 Minor-attracted persons often show a desire to protect children and make them happy (Goode, 2010, p.
 112; Houtepen, Sijtsema, & Bogaerts, 2015).
 Preferential attraction to infants and toddlers has been termed nepiophilia; to prepubescent children, pedophilia; and to pubertal adolescents, hebephilia (Ames & Houston, 1990; Feierman, 1990; Okami & Goldberg, 1992; Seto, 2016).
 Together, these constitute the umbrella term of minor attraction.
 Pedophilia is listed in the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders, but is only considered a disorder if acted upon illegally or if it causes distress (APA, 2013).
 While nepiophilia may be considered under the umbrella term of pedophilia, hebephilia is not mentioned at all.
 (More details about nature of attraction to minors)

 No one chooses to be emotionally and sexually attracted to children or adolescents.
 The cause is unknown; in fact, the development of attraction to adults is not understood.
 A large number of theories involving hormonal influences, genetics, evolutionary processes, socialization, parental relationships, and childhood sexual experiences have been proposed, but most have not been tested scientifically.
 Studies also normally use samples of persons convicted of sex crimes, making it difficult to generalize results to the non-forensic population, and measure correlational, rather than causal, relationships.
 Evidence for heritability seems scant at best (Alanko et al., 2013).
 Current research has largely been done in the field of neuropsychology: Several studies implicate structural and functional differences in parts of the brain that may lead to a preferential attraction to children (Tenbergen et al., 2015), while others suggest childhood head traumas (Blanchard et al., 2003), but causation in the general population has not been established.
 There is no evidence to support the common belief that attraction to children or adolescents in adulthood is due to sexual activity with an adult during childhood (Freund & Kuban, 1993; Garland & Dougher, 1990; Hall, 1996; Li, 1990a; Bailey, Bernhard, & Hsu, 2016).
-(More details)
+(More details about etiology)